 Arugula Beans Salad topped with creamy avocado dressing is a simple yet delicious HEALTHY meal.
 This salad is full of gut-healthy dietary fibers, plant-based proteins, and heart-healthy healthy fats.
 It's the perfect light lunch or easy healthy dinner.

 I LOVEEEEE green leafy salads.
 When spring comes, I can't wait to fill my plate with freshly picked greens from the farmers market.
 One of my favorite spring greenies is arugula.
 It tastes bitter and slightly peppery, and it goes very well with so many dishes.

 Arugula is sooo HEALTHY.
 It's an incredible veggie.
 It's rich in vitamins A, C, K and folic acid, but also contains a lot of important minerals - calcium, magnesium, iron and potassium.
-Like most green vegetables, arugula is loaded with antioxidants and is known for being an excellent liver cleanser that’s why arugula is used for the spring detox.
+Like most green vegetables, arugula is loaded with antioxidants and is known for being an excellent liver cleanser that's why arugula is used for the spring detox.

 I remember, as a kid, how I used to spend my spring school breaks at my grandma's old house in Zagorje (a part of Croatian northwest County).
-We loved to go for a walk around the countryside and scooped wild arugula that was growing around on this beautiful green fields.
+We loved to go for a walk around the countryside and scooped wild arugula that was growing around on beautiful green fields.
 Now I can't wait for first fresh picked arugula to appear on the local farmers market.
 It always reminds me of my childhood.

 Anyway, Arugula Beans Salad is my grandma’s favorite spring salad.
 And my too.
 This salad always brings wonderful childhood memories.
 That’s why I decided to upgrade grandmother’s classic arugula salad which I ate as a kid.
 I decided to make it more nutritious and super healthy adding AVOCADO.